awslabs/amazon-qldb-driver-python/README.md

 $ pytest --cov-report term-missing --cov=pyqldb
 ```

-The performance tests have a separate README.md within the performance folder.

 ### Documentation

 Sphinx is used for documentation.
 You can generate HTML locally with the following: